Homily (Reflection) for Friday after Ash Wednesday (28th February, 2020) on the Gospel

 Ps 50:3-6.18-19.
 (R. v.19);

 John’s disciples came to Jesus in today’s gospel with this question, “Why do we and the Pharisees fast often, but your disciples do not fast?”
 (Matt 9:14).

 As we enter the third day of Lent, it is important to be very careful lest one might work for an unintended employer.
 The question asked by John’s disciples shows among other things their understanding of fasting.
 They see it as a mere fulfilment of the Law.
 Hence probably they wanted Jesus to command His disciples to fast.

-Although we have I suppose rightly noted that fasting is one of the pillars of Lent but why do we actually fast?
+Although we have noted on Ash Wednesday that fasting is one of the pillars of Lent but why do we fast?
 One’s body is his or her greatest enemy and as a result there is need for constant battle to win this enemy.
 Hence, in his first letter to the Corinthians Saint Paul wrote, “I pommel my body and subdue it, lest after preaching to others I myself should be disqualified” (1Cor 9:27).
 He also wrote “if you live according to the flesh you will die, but if by the Spirit you put to death the deeds of the body you will live” (Rom 8:13).

 Remember Jesus condemned these Pharisees who fasted with John’s disciples, Matt 23:25, 27.
 If anyone wishes to fast meritoriously before God he or she must avoid the mistakes of the Pharisees, cf. Matt 6:16-17.
 We ought to fast to put a smile on someone’s face without trumpeting, cf. Is 58:6-7.

 Let us pray: Lord, help us in our fight against our greatest enemy – Amen.